jhumphry/gazetteer_etl/README.md

 temporarily increase the amount of working memory that the PostgreSQL server uses.

+### supplemental

+This directory holds some additional data tables defining the meanings of codings in the main tables.
+They should be fairly static.

 ### `gazetteer`

 This is an internal package that defines classes that are used by the above